 When you see a dog “scoot” on his behind, wiping his bum on the rug or lawn, do you think, “Gee, that looks like fun!”?
 No!
 The first thing you think is, “Oh dear, he must be uncomfortable!”

-Why do dogs do this?
+Why do dogs scoot?
 And what can we do to help them?

 Most often, when dogs scoot, they are trying to relieve the pressure and discomfort that comes from overly full anal glands.

 What’s in a dog’s anal gland sac?

 The anal glands are two sacs that sit within the anal sphincter muscle.
 If you consider the dog’s anus as a clock face, the position of the glands are approximately 4:00 and 8:00.

 Observing the fact that dogs routinely sniff each other’s butts when greeting, animal behavior experts speculate that the anal glands play a role in canine socializing.
 But today, as dogs serve mostly as companions to humans and live in our society, the glands appear to serve no purpose other than to annoy your dog and you!